sajadsdi/laravel-setting-pro/README.md

 ```

 ## Configuration
-You can change `laravel-setting` config on laravel config path.
+You can change `_setting` config on laravel config path.

 For more details about Configuration Laravel Setting Pro , [click here](CONFIGURATION.md)